 Public meetings are held in locations that comply with ADA regulations to ensure the participation from all persons with disabilities.
-In addition, all meeting notices contain the following statement: "It is the policy of Miami-Dade County to comply with all of the requirements of the Americans with Disabilities Act.
+In addition, all meeting notices contain the following statement:

+"It is the policy of the Miami-Dade TPO to comply with all of the requirements of the Americans with Disabilities Act.
 The facility is accessible.
 For sign language interpreters, assistive listening devices, or materials in accessible format, please call 305-375-4507 at least five business days in advance."

-Working with Environmental Justice Populations
+Working with Environmental Justice (EJ) Populations

-Environmental Justice populations encompass minority and low-income persons who experience adverse effects form a transportation related project.
-A minority population is "any readily identifiable group or groups of minority persons who live in geographic proximity, and if circumstances warrant, geographically dispersed/ transient persons", and a low-income population is "any readily identifiable group of low-income persons who live in geographic proximity, and if circumstances warrant, geographically dispersed/ transient persons".
+EJ populations encompass minority and low-income persons who experience adverse effects from a transportation related project.
+A minority population is "any readily identifiable group or groups of minority persons who live in geographic proximity, and if circumstances warrant, geographically dispersed/ transient persons", and a low-income population is "any readily identifiable group of lowincome persons who live in geographic proximity, and if circumstances warrant, geographically dispersed/transient persons".